Follow the Whale Trail

 The Whale Museum

 Before going out on a whale watching tour, stop by The Whale Museum to learn from experts about what you may see in our waters.
 One of the highlights of the museum is the skeleton of a young orca named Sooke (L-112) that mysteriously died in 2013.
-The museum shows the process of preparing the skeleton for display, and has several other exhibits where you can learn about the different kinds of whales that swim in the Salish Sea, hear whalesong, learn to identify individual orcas by their markings, and learn what it takes to “Be Whale Wise” when viewing whales in the wild.
+The museum shows the process of preparing the skeleton for display, and has several other exhibits where you can learn about the different kinds of whales that swim in the Salish Sea, hear their calls, learn to identify individual orcas by their markings, and learn what it takes to “Be Whale Wise” when viewing whales in the wild.
 This historic building in Friday Harbor, just three blocks from the ferry landing, also has a gift shop with a nice selection of sea-life related gifts, books, DVDs, toys, and lots more.

 San Juan County Park

 On the island’s west side, about 10 miles from Friday Harbor or Roche Harbor, you’ll find the popular 12-acre San Juan County Park, where you can camp on the shores of Haro Strait and enjoy views of the Olympic Peninsula and Vancouver Island.
 This is a great place to set out a kayak, and although the chances of seeing whales from a kayak are lower than if you went out on a whale watch tour, you may get lucky, and you most likely will see other wildlife, not to mention have a beautiful trip on the water.
 Find your own rocky bluff, explore beaches and tide pools, watch for whales, picnic and play in the meadow or the short cliffside trails, or launch your kayak in the waters of Smallpox Bay, where First Peoples waded to cool their fevers.
-(More recently, Nicole Kidman and Sandra Bullock starred in scenes shot here for the film Practical Magic.)

 Find a guided kayaking wildlife tour.